darbha-ram/octrans/README.md

 ## Troubleshooting

 ### Eclipse dependencies not found
-If Eclipse failing to find dependencies even though `build.gradle` is up to date, it is likely because Eclipse `.project` is out of date.
+If Eclipse failing to find dependencies even though `build.gradle` is up to date, it is likely because Eclipse `.classpath` is out of date.
 To update Eclipse project:

     $ ./gradlew cleanEclipse
     $ ./gradlew eclipse

 ### HTTP Requests returning 404
 If a class has been annotated `@RestController` but HTTP Requests still fail, it is likely because that class isn't being found by Spring.
-Recommended Spring Boot approach is to have the top-level application (`@SpringBootApplication`) class in a non-default package (e.g. `app`) and the controller class in a sub-package (e.g. `app.controller`).
-If that code layout is not feasible, alternately, the top-level class can be explicitly annotated like so:
+Recommended Spring Boot approach is to have the top-level application (`@SpringBootApplication`) class in a non-default package (e.g. `app`), the controller and other classes in sub-packages (e.g. `app.controller`, `app.model` etc.).
+If that's not feasible, alternately, the top-level class can be explicitly annotated by pointing it to class(es) to scan:

     @SpringBootApplication
     @ComponentScan(basePackageClasses = ApiV1Controller.class)